gldog/anonymize_jira_users/README.md

                 "anonymized_user_name": "",
                 "anonymized_user_key": "",
                 "anonymized_user_display_name": "",
-                "action": "skipped"
+                "action": null
             }
         ]
     }

-The `action` can be `skipped` or `anonymized`.
+The `action` can be one of the values `skipped` or `anonymized`.
 The `action`s here are `skipped` because we validated only.
 No anonymization has been done.

-Beside the `anonymization_report.json` the `anonymization_report.csv` has been created and looks like the following screenshot:
+Beside the report.json the report.csv has been created and looks like the following
+screenshot:

 ![](doc/images/example_1.png)

-### Example 2: Validation failed for several reasons
+### Example 2: Validation failed for all users

 The users:

+- `missplled-user` is not existent
 - `User1Pre84` is active
-- `missplled-user` is not existent
-- `user-from-ad` is inactive, but still connected to a read-only directory
+- `user-from-ad` is inactive, but still connected to a _read-only_ directory

-Again, the filter do not give the anonymization approval if:
+Again, the filter does not give the anonymization approval if:

-- the user doesn't exist, or
+- the user doesn't exist (`missplled-user`), or
-- the user is an active user, or
+- the user is an active user (`User1Pre84`), or
-- the validation-step returned an unexpected HTTP status code (other than 200), or returned any validation error.
+- the validation-step returned an unexpected HTTP status code (other than 200), or returned any validation error (`user-from-ad`).

 We call again:

-`anonymize_jira_users.py validate -c my-config.cfg`
+`python anonymize_jira_users.pyz validate -c my_config.cfg`

 The output is:

-    2021-01-11 21:17:44,425:INFO:read_users_from_user_list_file(): users.cfg
-    2021-01-11 21:17:44,425:INFO:read_users_from_user_list_file(): The user-names are (3): ['User1Pre84', 'missplled-user', 'user-from-ad']
+    2021-04-05 17:59:46,797:INFO:read_users_from_user_list_file found (3) users: ['missplled-user', 'User1Pre84', 'user-from-ad']
-    2021-01-11 21:17:44,425:INFO:get_users_data(): for 3 users
+    2021-04-05 17:59:46,797:INFO:get_user_data for 3 users
-    2021-01-11 21:17:44,495:INFO:get_anonymization_validation_data():
-    2021-01-11 21:17:44,521:INFO:filter_users(): by existence and validation-data
-    2021-01-11 21:17:44,521:WARNING:filter_users(): User1Pre84: Is an active user.
+    2021-04-05 17:59:46,900:INFO:filter_by_existance 3 users
-    2021-01-11 21:17:44,521:WARNING:filter_users(): missplled-user: The user named 'misspelled-user' does not exist 2021-01-11 21:17:44,521:WARNING:filter_users(): user-from-ad: There is at least one validation error message.
+    2021-04-05 17:59:46,901:INFO:filter_by_existance 'missplled-user': Skip.
+The user named 'deleted-user' does not exist 2021-04-05 17:59:46,901:INFO:filter_by_active_status 2 users:
+    2021-04-05 17:59:46,901:INFO:filter_by_active_status 'User1Pre84': Skip.
+Is an active user.
+    2021-04-05 17:59:46,901:INFO:get_anonymization_validation_data for 1 users
+    2021-04-05 17:59:46,901:INFO:filter_by_validation_errors 1 users
-    2021-01-11 21:17:44,521:INFO:filter_users(): 0 users remain for anonymization: []
+    2021-04-05 17:59:46,901:INFO:filter_by_validation_errors has approved 0 of 1 users for anonymization: []

-    Anonymizing Result:
+    Result:
       Users in user-list-file: 3
       Skipped users: 3
-      Anonymized users:         0
+      Validated users: 0
-      Background re-index triggered:  False

-Have a look at these attributes in the anonymization_report.json:
+Have a look at the attribute `filter_error_message` in the report.json:

-- `has_validation_errors:`
-- `filter_is_anonymize_approval`
-- `filter_error_message:`

-The JSON-report is:

     {
         "overview": {
             "number_of_users_in_user_list_file": 3,
             "number_of_skipped_users": 3,
-            "number_of_anonymized_users": 0,
-            "is_background_reindex_triggered": false
+            "number_of_validated_users": 0
         },
         "users": [
             {
-                "user_name": "User1Pre84",
-                "user_key": "user1pre84",
-                "user_display_name": "User 1 Pre 84",
-                "active": true,
-                "deleted": false,
-                "validation_has_errors": false,
-                "filter_is_anonymize_approval": false,
-                "filter_error_message": "Is an active user.",
-                "time_start": null,
-                "time_finish": null,
-                "time_duration": null,
-                "anonymized_user_name": "",
-                "anonymized_user_key": "",
-                "anonymized_user_display_name": "",
-                "action": "skipped"
-            },
-            {
-                "user_name": "missplled-user",
+                "name": "missplled-user",
-                "user_key": null,
+                "key": null,
-                "user_display_name": null,
+                "display_name": null,
                 "active": null,
                 "deleted": null,
-                "validation_has_errors": false,
-                "filter_is_anonymize_approval": false,
                 "filter_error_message": "The user named 'missplled-user' does not exist", "time_start": null,
                 "time_finish": null,